 Today I will focus on helping you build a budget.
 The way to wealth is a two-way street.
 You can make a lot of money, but if you spend a lot of money you may never build wealth.
 Look at your income as your offense, and your budget as your defense.

 When I graduated college I had a solid job, but I had over $30,000 USD in student loans to pay back.
-It took me about 6 months before I finally realized I needed to focusing on paying down this debt hard-core in order to achieve my financial freedom.
+It took me about 6 months before I finally realized I needed to focus on paying down this debt hard-core in order to achieve my financial freedom.

 Whether you have student loans or not, creating and KEEPING UP WITH a budget is a great way to monitor your finances.
 Today’s post comes complete with an Excel spreadsheet to help one get started in building a budget.
 The following steps will help you use the spreadsheet provided to create your own personal budget!

-1) Open spreadsheet and enter your income you expect to receive for a given month (this should be fairly easy if you have a salaried position)
+1) Open a spreadsheet and enter your income you expect to receive for a given month (this should be fairly easy if you have a salaried position)

-2) On the left hand side of the sheet enter any and all expenses you might have for a given month.
+2) On the left-hand side of the sheet enter any and all expenses you might have for a given month.
 For Example, if you don’t own a car and use public transportation you can eliminate the “Car Insurance” category or replace it with a monthly expense you do experience, such as “Entertainment”.

 3) There is a formula already entered that totals the amounts in each of the categories at the bottom of the month.
 You want this to be a positive number.
 A positive number indicates you are making more than you are spending.